kmnk/vimrc-builder/README.markdown

 *Simple vim-setting builder using [neobundle.vim][]*

-customize or copy for yourself
+Customize or copy sample settings for yourself.

 ## Product Requirements